Two descriptions of dark matter around a black hole: photon sphere, shadow, and lensing: (Dark) matter description

 On the other hand, more recent studies employ a zero radial pressure, such that the energy–momentum tensor of the DM distribution becomes

 This DM model is known as the \textit{Einstein cluster} (EC), which describes a self-gravitating matter distribution composed of particles on stable circular orbits around the center~\cite{Boehmer:2007az}, as originally proposed by Einstein~\cite{Einstein:1939ms}.
 The system is stabilized by the balance between gravity and the centrifugal forces from the orbiting matter, resulting in an anisotropic energy–momentum tensor with zero radial pressure.
-Unlike the vacuum DM case, a rotating solution for EC DM cannot be obtained via the Newman–Janis algorithm; its numerical rotating solution appeared only recently in Ref.~\cite{Fernandes:2025osu}.
+The (numerical) rotating BH immersed in an EC DM solution appeared only recently in Ref.~\cite{Fernandes:2025osu}.
 Moreover, a recent study suggests that EC DM arises as a solution to a non-minimally coupled vector field interacting with gravity~\cite{Fernandes:2025lon}, indicating it may effectively behave as a vector field.

 We conclude our brief comparison of the two DM models here.
 As shown in the following section, this seemingly minor difference gives rise to non-negligible modifications of the spacetime geometry in the near-BH region.